Tailwind CSS Box Decoration Break

 Hover and Focus States

 Tailwind allows you to conditionally apply the box decoration break on certain states like hover and focus.
-Use Tailwind's state modifiers like- hover
+Use Tailwind's state modifiers like- hover, focus, etc. to apply the utility only when these states are active, e.g., hover:box-decoration-slice.

 Breakpoint Modifiers